HL7/crmi-ig/input/pages/distribution.md

 {% include img.html img="CRMI-PackageOperation.png" %}
 </div>

-To facilitate this, a downstream system MAY use the $package or $data-requirements operation(s) on a canonical resource to resolve dependencies.
+To facilitate this, a downstream system MAY use the `$package` or `$data-requirements` operation(s) on a canonical resource to resolve dependencies.

-* [$package](OperationDefinition-crmi-package.html): The Knowledge Repository assembles a FHIR Bundle of the target resource, and all of its dependencies for a client.
+* [$package](OperationDefinition-crmi-package.html): The Artifact Repository assembles a FHIR Bundle of the target resource, and all of its dependencies for a client.
-* [$data-requirements](OperationDefinition-crmi-data-requirements.html): The Knowledge Repository assembles a FHIR Library with all the dependencies listed.
+* [$data-requirements](OperationDefinition-crmi-data-requirements.html): The Artifact Repository assembles a FHIR Library with all the dependencies listed.
 The client can then download as needed.

-NOTE: $data-requirements allows the client to decide what is needed to download (verses what might already have been downloaded), whereas $package always ships the actual resources.
+NOTE: $data-requirements allows the client to decide what is needed to download (versus what might already have been downloaded), whereas $package always ships the actual resources.

 Both `$package` and `$data-requirements` operations are available for all canonical resources: